Board Member Roles & Responsibilities

 Duty of Obedience

-Duty of obedience requires every board member to adhere to the company’s bylaws and mission while also complying with state and federal laws.
+Meanwhile, duty of obedience requires every board member to adhere to the company’s by-laws and mission while also complying with state and federal laws.

 Business Judgment Rule